gadossey/content-ops-starter/content/pages/about.md

       color: text-dark
       type: TitleBlock
     text: |
-      Founded with a vision to bring sustainable solutions to everyday cooking, Man and Man Enterprise has grown to become a leader in the production and distribution of efficient cookstoves.
+      Founded with a vision to bring sustainable solutions to everyday cooking, Man and Man Enterprise Limited has grown to become a leader in the production and distribution of efficient cookstoves.
 Our innovative products are designed to reduce charcoal consumption by up to 50%, significantly lowering fuel costs and reducing greenhouse gas emissions.
     elementId: our-story
     colors: bg-neutral-fg-dark
     backgroundImage: